catenax-eV/catenax-ev.github.io/docs/standards/CX-0003-SAMMSemanticAspectMetaModel/CX-0003-SAMMSemanticAspectMetaModel.md

 This chapter just gives a rough overview of the architecture.

 The architectural component "Semantic Hub" is considered to be a core service.
 The architectural component "Digital Twin Registry" is considered to be an enabling service.
 "The Enablement Services are a bundle of decentral services that enable participation in the Catena-X data space.
 Each participant must deploy and use the enablement services to connect to the data space and enable standardized interactions based on the requirements of the respective use case."
-For more details see [Catena-X Operating Model Whitepaper](https://catena-x.net/fileadmin/user_upload/Publikationen_und_WhitePaper_des_Vereins/CX_Operating_Modelv2.1_final.pdf).
+For more details see [Catena-X Operating Model](https://catenax-ev.github.io/docs/next/operating-model/why-introduction).

 The Semantic Hub is a database containing aspect models released in Catena-X. These aspect models are accessible via a UI in the Catena-X Portal.
 The database is synchronized with the public github  (see [Proof of conformity](#13-conformance-and-proof-of-conformity)) containing the machine-readable specification of the aspect models that shall be conformant to the Semantic Aspect Meta Model as specified in this document.
 Every aspect model has a unique ID and this is why it can be referenced.
 Up to now there is a central Semantic Hub for the complete data space.
 This makes sense for the standardized and released aspect models.
 In the future also proprietary aspect models might be defined.
 So also decentralized Semantic Hubs will be possible.